-Chuck roast is usually well marbled with fat and connective tissue.
-As the chuck roast cooks the collagen in the connective tissue melts into gelatin, turning tough and chewy into moist and tender beef.
+Chuck roast is usually well-marbled with fat and connective tissue.
+As the chuck roast cooks the collagen in the connective tissue melts into gelatin, turning tough and chewy beef into moist and tender beef.

 For more tips about selecting the best cut for beef stew, check out this article from Serious Eats.

-Salt and Pepper: To maximize flavor, salt and pepper the meat about 30 minutes before cooking.
+Salt and Black Pepper: To maximize flavor, salt and pepper the meat about 30 minutes before cooking.
 This will allow the salt to permeate into the meat flavoring it throughout.
 It will also help dry out the surface of the meat ensuring a great sear.

-Olive Oil: Don't worry about using a fancy olive oil.
+Olive Oil: Don't worry about using fancy olive oil.
 Basic olive oil will work just fine for searing the meat.

 Beef Broth: Liquid is an important ingredient when braising.
-You could braise in something as simple as water but why not use a more flavorful liquid such as beef broth.
+You could braise in something as simple as water but why not use a more flavorful liquid such as beef broth?
 You could also substitute chicken or vegetable broth.

 Seasoning (Worcestershire sauce, bay leaves, rosemary, thyme, marjoram, and paprika)